PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Execute If Selected Id Contain
+## Execute If Selected Id Match

-Executes an action if option element ID for selected option in the specified select element contains the given value.
+Executes an action if option element ID for selected option in the specified select element matches the given value.

 ### Usage

 `
-executeIfSelectedIdContain(action, locator, text)
+executeIfSelectedIdMatch(action, locator, text)
 `

 ### Parameters